Ndola: Transport

-Simon Mwansa Kapwepwe International Airport, currently located 15 km west of the city centre (adjacent to the Dag Hammarskjöld Crash Site Memorial), has scheduled domestic services to Lusaka and Mansa and international services to Addis Ababa, Dar es Salaam, Maun, Johannesburg and Nairobi.
+Simon Mwansa Kapwepwe International Airport, located 15 km west of the city centre (adjacent to the Dag Hammarskjöld Crash Site Memorial), has scheduled domestic services to Lusaka and Mansa and international services to Addis Ababa, Dar es Salaam, Maun, Johannesburg and Nairobi.
 It is one of the country's four international airports, others being Livingstone, Lusaka and Mfuwe.

 The Tazama Pipeline from Dar es Salaam terminates at the Indeni Petroleum Refinery in the town.

 Sport and recreation

 As with many towns on the Copperbelt, Ndola's sports and recreation life was heavily supported by the now disbundled mining conglomerate, Zambia Consolidated Copper Mines Ltd (ZCCM).
 With the demise of ZCCM, many facilities deteriorated fast.
 Nevertheless, significant sports places are Ndola Tennis Club (membership), Ndola Swimming Pool (public), the Kanini area (about 3 km from city centre and home to several sports clubs and playing fields like Ndola Wanderers Football Club, a rugby club, and others).
 About 10 km north-west of the city centre, there is a motor racing track popular with weekend motorbike enthusiasts.
 The city has several recreational green parks which enjoy a very basic level of maintenance and are open to the public.
 Of particular significance is the Dag Hammarskjöld Crash Site Memorial located some 10 km west-north-west of Ndola city centre.
 Dag Hammarskjöld Stadium, which was located on the banks of the Kafubu River south of the city, was razed in the 1980s.
 Its replacement, in the north-west of the city, is the Levy Mwanawasa Stadium with a seating capacity of 50,000.
 Ndola is home to Zesco United, a top-flight team in the Zambia Premier League.
 Zesco FC is nicknamed "team ya ziko", or the national team in the Nyanja language.